The Sea Tsar and Vasilisa the Wise: Summary

-After the tasks are done, the Sea Tsar congratulates the Tsarevitch and bids him choose a wife out of his twelve daughters.
-Vasilisa the Wise conspires with the human prince to cheat on the choice.
+After the tasks have been completed, the Sea Tsar congratulates the Tsarevitch and bids him choose a wife out of his twelve daughters.
+Vasilisa the Wise conspires with the human prince to ensure that she is the one chosen from amongst her identical sisters.

-After they marry, the Tsaretvitch confesses to his wife his wish to visit his parent again, but Vasilisa warns that, it they escape, the Sea Tsar will chase them.
+After they marry, the Tsaretvitch confesses to his wife his wish to visit his parent again, but Vasilisa warns that, if they escape from the undersea kingdom, the Sea Tsar will pursue them.
 They make their way to "Holy Russia", the Tsarevitch's homeland, but twice the Sea Tsar sends a hunting party after them.
-Vasilisa the Wise uses her powers to hide her and his husband with magical disguises to fool her father's allies.
+Vasilisa the Wise uses her powers to hide her and her husband with magical disguises to fool her father's allies.